 2. You Feel Defensive or Argumentative

-Real friendships are based on mutual trust and respect, you may not agree on everything, but you can talk about issues without these reactions.
+Real friendships are based on mutual trust and respect.
+You may not agree on everything, but you can talk about issues without these reactions.

 3. Do You Hold Back?

-Now you certainly don’t need to go spilling tea everywhere, but do you find yourself keeping things secret around certain people?
+Now you certainly don’t need to go spilling tea everywhere, but do you find yourself keeping things secret from certain people?
 That’s a big sign that you feel you can’t trust them, and that’s not a good sign for the friendship.
 A good friendship is built on a foundation of trust.

 4. Do They Talk About Other People?

 If your friend is speaking badly about other people, you need to consider what they’re saying about you behind your back.